fireworq/fireworq/README.md

 Let's make the job asynchronous using Fireworq.
 All you have to do is to make a `POST` request to Fireworq with a worker URL and a job payload.
-If you have
-[a docker-composed Fireworq instance][section-start] and your docker host IP (from the container's point of view) is `172.17.0.1`, then requesting something like the following will enqueue exactly the same job in the previous example.
+If you have [a Fireworq docker instance][section-start] and your docker host IP (from the container's point of view) is `172.17.0.1`, then requesting something like the following will enqueue exactly the same job in the previous example.

 ```
 $ curl -XPOST -d '{"url":"http://172.17.0.1:3000/work","payload":{"id":12345}}' http://localhost:8080/job/foo